UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

     after ANSYS renamed all products and licenses.
 Remove this line from your jobscripts for the time being or jobs will not be able to start.

 ANSYS/CFX and ANSYS/Fluent are commercial fluid dynamics packages.

-ANSYS/CFX and ANSYS/Fluent version 17.2, 18.0, 19.1 and later are available.
-The ANSYS Electromagnetics Suite (AnsysEM) is available from version 19.1 onwards.
-ANSYS Mechanical and Autodyn are available from 2019.r3 onwards.
+The most recent version of ANSYS we have installed on the clusters is ANSYS 2021.R2 including ANSYS/CFX, ANSYS/Fluent, ANSYS Mechanical and the ANSYS Electromagnetics Suite (AnsysEM).
+Some other products included in the ANSYS Campus Agreement are also available including Autodyn.

+Older versions of some ANSYS products including ANSYS/CFX and ANSYS/Fluent are also available - 2019.R3, 19.1 for example.
+However ANSYS Inc changed the way they license their software at the beginning of 2021, causing some products from versions before 2020 to have issues getting a valid license from the lciense server.

 Before these applications can be run, the user needs to go though a number of set up steps.
 These are detailed here.